pldi23-eqlog-ae/artifact/README.md

 Invoking `make micro-benchmark`  will build and run the `math` micro-benchmarks.
 This may take more than two hour, and when it finishes, it will generate a plot at `micro-benchmarks/benchmarks.pdf`.
 Alternatively, you can run `make micro-benchmark-small` to generate a plot for a smaller micro-benchmark at `micro-benchmarks/benchmarks-small.pdf`, which should finish within seconds.

-The generated plot may look slightly different than the submitted version.
+The generated plot may look slightly different than Figure 7 in the submitted version.
 This is because, during the deadline push, we disabled a fast-forwarding optimization for the BackOff scheduler when comparing with egg.
 For artifact evaluation, we implemented fast-forwarding for eqlog and reverted our changes to egg.
 This should reflect a more accurate comparison using the default BackOff scheduler.